ZouJiu1/Personal_website_for_idea_markdown_article/README.md

 **nginx.conf configuration**

-http like this: [nginx_http.conf](./vue-project/nginx_http.conf), you may need modify some path according to your directory.
+http like this: [nginx_http.conf](./nginx_http.conf), you may need modify some path according to your directory.

-https with ssl_certificate like this: [nginx_https.conf], you may need modify some path according to your directory.
+https with ssl_certificate like this: [nginx_https.conf](./nginx_https.conf), you may need modify some path according to your directory.

 ### 3.3 start or restart
 start: `nginx -c /etc/nginx/conf/nginx.conf`